 - collect information on whether each student did or did not complete the assigned material, which will be provided to you so you can give credit to those who completed the assignments.

-Participants in this project will receive 1-point toward the CEITL Participation Certificate.
+Instructors who work with CEITL to implement the SCT in their courses will receive 1-point toward the CEITL Participation Certificate.
 Click on the link for information on the CEITL Participation Certificate and instructions on how to enroll.

 If you are interested in incorporating the Student Cognition Toolbox into your course, or would like more information, please complete the Webform and we will get back to you.